 I love walking into donut shops and seeing all the pretty colors and fun toppings.
-For a while, I’ve been wanting to make a healthier version at home.
+I’ve been wanting to make a healthier version at home.

-This fun donut recipe is made with almond and coconut flours to keep them grain free, and the best part — the delicious (and beautiful toppings!).
+These fun donuts are made with almond and coconut flours to keep them grain free and paleo.
+The best part — the delicious and beautiful toppings!
 I’ve used toasted coconut, chopped pecans, and delicious organic dried fruit.

 - Almond flour